modelcontextprotocol-ui/sdk/README.md

 ## Protocol Specification

-This SDK implements the MPC-UI Embedding Protocol Specification (Version 1.0.0), which defines:
+This SDK implements the MCP-UI Embedding Protocol Specification (Version 1.0.0), which defines:

 1. **Registration of Embeddable UIs**: How UIs are registered with metadata for discovery
 2. **Agent Logic for UI Selection**: How AI agents select appropriate UIs